 Scalloped Potatoes and Ham

 We use bacon, because, well, bacon is amazing!
-If you want to make more traditional scalloped potatoes and ham dish, you can simply swap the two in this recipe.
-I would go with a precooked diced ham.
+If you want to make more traditional scalloped potatoes and ham dishes, you can simply swap the two in this recipe.
+I would go with a pre-cooked diced ham.
 This is a great way to use up leftover ham!
+Or, try my Potatoes Au Gratin with Smoked Sausage for another variation of cheesy potatoes.

 Substitute for Gruyere Cheese in Scalloped Potatoes